babel/babel/CONTRIBUTING.md

 contributing, please read the
 [code of conduct](https://github.com/babel/babel/blob/master/CODE_OF_CONDUCT.md).

+## Not sure where to start?

+- If you aren't just making a documentation change, you'll probably want to learn a bit about a few topics.
+  - [ASTs](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (Abstract Syntax Tree): Our current [spec](https://github.com/babel/babel/tree/master/doc/ast) is a bit different from [ESTree](https://github.com/estree/estree).
+  - [`/doc`](/doc) for notes on babel internals
+  - Check out [the babel plugin handbook](https://github.com/thejameskyle/babel-handbook/blob/master/translations/en/plugin-handbook.md#babel-plugin-handbook).
+Core babel plugins are written the same way as any other plugin!
+  - Checkout [AST Explorer](http://astexplorer.net/#/scUfOmVOG5) to learn more about ASTs or making your own plugin live

 ## Developing

 **Note:** Versions `< 5.1.10` can't be built.
 Make sure you are on npm 3.